-This advance care planning Framework is seen through a health lens.
+This advance care planning Framework is seen through a health lens recognizing and building on the interaction with the legal and ethical frameworks across the country and professions.
 It is important that this Framework give guidance to how we would operationalize advance care planning in a defined healthcare system.
 In addition, the Framework will attempt to articulate how this health lens articulates with the legal and ethical systems/frameworks across the country and across professions.

 The Framework includes a number of recommendations for action.
-These recommendations are addressed to a wide audience - governments at all levels, the non-governmental sector, and health-care, legal, and social services professionals.
+These recommendations are addressed to a wide audience-governments at all levels, the non-governmental sector, and healthcare, legal, and social services professionals.
 All of whom have a responsibility in supporting advance care planning in Canada.